It frequently develops after sexual intercourse with a new partner, and it is rare for a woman to have it if she has never had sexual intercourse.

 The vagina contains mostly "good" bacteria and some harmful bacteria.
 BV occurs when the harmful bacteria grow in numbers.

-A female's vagina should contain bacteria called lactobacilli.
+A vagina should contain bacteria called lactobacilli.
 These bacteria produce lactic acid, making the vagina slightly acidic.
 This prevents other bacteria from growing there.

 Lower levels of lactobacilli may cause the vagina to become less acidic.
 If the vagina is not as acidic as it should be, this can give other bacteria the chance to grow and thrive.
 However, exactly how these harmful bacteria are linked with BV is not known.